unibo-lptsi-pss/pss-slides/lecture-markdown/content/07-git/_index.md

 * The differential would be huge
 * *Conflicts would arise everywhere*!

-Git tries to tackle this issue by converting the line endings so that they match the initial line endings of the file, resulting in repositories with *illogically mixed line endings* (depending on who created a file first) and loads of warnings about `LF`/`CRLF` conversions.
+Git tries to tackle this issue by *automatically converting* the line endings so that they match the *initial line endings of the file*

+* this usually results in repositories with *illogically mixed line endings* (depending on who created a file first) and loads of warnings about `LF`/`CRLF` conversions.

 Line endings should instead be **configured per file type!**